 Plans and implements the individualized lesson plans for the children in the classroom.
-Creates daily classroom lesson plans in accordance with established curriculum.
-Provides for a healthy and safe physical environment for children, and integrates the parents into the educational program.
+Creates and modifies the daily classroom lesson plans in accordance with established curriculum.
+Provides for a healthy and safe physical environment for the children, and integrates the parents into the educational program by providing a program that focuses on the parent as the prime educational provider.
 Conducts parent/teacher conferences and home visits twice a year.
 Records pertinent individual information about children in the group and monitors classroom security.

 Provides for the completion of necessary paperwork on the children in the classroom, such as attendance reports, and observations of children.
 Implements CLASS and School Readiness measures.
 Prepare and maintain necessary and mandated records including ongoing assessments, emergency cards and participates in a variety of staff and educational development activities.

-Education: Bachelor's degree from an accredited four-year college in Early Childhood Education; Child Development or a related field.
+Education: Associate’s degree from an accredited college in Early Childhood Education, Child Development, or a related field is required

 Prior to hire, the following must be assured: